-Afghanistan is an entirely landlocked country, and Afridun’s qualification for the ISA World Surfing Games came as quite a surprise to the surfing community.
+Afghanistan is an entirely landlocked country, there’s not even a hint of an ocean wave, and Afridun’s qualification for the ISA World Surfing Games came as quite a surprise to the surfing community.
 You see, no one had ever heard of an Afghan surfer before, not ever.

 Afridun claims to see the event as more than just a competition.
 For him, it was an opportunity to show the world that there’s more to Afghanistan than repeated wars and killings.

 “If they think of [my] country, they think of terrorism, war, and just negative things,” he said.